Suffolk Tourist Guide - Articles

 Cavendish is a large village in the West of Suffolk, between Clare and Long Melford, famous for its much photographed rambling Village Green with pink almshouses nestled in front of a Norman Church tower (see above!)

-It was also home to the Head offfice of the Sue Ryder Foundation until fairly frequently, but still houses the Sue Ryder Museum which tells the remarkable story of this remarkable woman.
+Cavendish was also home to the Head Office of the Sue Ryder Foundation until fairly recently, but the building has since been converted to a residential home, Devonshire House.
 In 1953, Sue Ryder used a small inheritance and some borrowed money to found the Sue Ryder Foundation, whose symbol is rosemary, a sign of remembrance.
 The foundation was dedicated to the memory of those who had been killed in the two world wars.

 Soon after this she opened the first Sue Ryder Home for disabled people.
 By 1965, she had established 30 homes, where those bearing the scars of the war lived in comfort and without restriction, in England, Germany, Greece, Poland and Yugoslavia.